GiovineItalia/Gadfly.jl/docs/src/tutorial.md

 ## Interactivity

-One advantage of generating our own SVG is that the files are much more compact than those produced by Cairo, by virtue of having a higher level API.
-Another advantage is that we can annotate our SVG output and embed Javascript code to provide some level of dynamism.
+One advantage of generating our own SVG is that we can annotate our SVG output and embed Javascript code to provide some level of dynamism.
 Though not a replacement for full-fledged custom interactive visualizations of the sort produced by [D3](https://d3js.org/), this sort of mild interactivity can improve a lot of standard plots.

 The fuel efficiency plot is made more clear by toggling off some of the countries, for example.
 To do so, first render the plot using the SVGJS backend, which was *not* used to generate this webpage but is the default at the REPL, then simply click or shift-click in the colored squares in the table of keys to the right.

 One can also zoom in and out by pressing the shift key while either scrolling the mouse wheel or clicking and dragging a box.
 Should your mouse not work,